Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 I'm looking to build my network and generally get job experience.

 I've never had a traditional job, but during my junior year of high school, I enrolled in a class called Culinary Arts.
 This class provided a hands-on experience simulating various aspects of real employment, including tasks like cleaning, dishwashing, catering, and working as a cashier.
-Surprisingly, we had minimal guidance throughout these activities, and we even got community service hours if we asked for it.
+We had minimal guidance throughout these activities, and we even got community service hours if we asked for it.
 If you'd like more details, please feel free to ask.

 ## Education